The Home Of Great Ideas For More Than 100 Years

 Roger Jenkins, GMB national officer has called the closures another 'nail in the High Street's coffin'

-‘These closures are devastating for Wilko workers and the communities who use them,’ he told the BBC.
-‘It’s yet another nail in the High Street’s coffin and GMB calls on councils and landlords to review commercial leases and offer lower rents.
+'These closures are devastating for Wilko workers and the communities who use them,' he told the BBC (opens in new tab).
+'It's yet another nail in the High Street's coffin and GMB calls on councils and landlords to review commercial leases and offer lower rents.

 'Empty high streets and shopping centres are in no one's interest and but with 400 shops a week closing, this is inevitable, unless the costs of premises can be reduced.'